Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 The Advisory Council is made up of Chairs of each of the Local Governing Bodies.
 It advises the Trust Board on key issues and strategic priorities relating to TSAT and its schools, and ensures community feedback and local context plays a key role in the development of the TSAT strategy.

 The Advisory Council also contribute to ensuring that governance at individual school level is aligned effectively with the overall governance of TSAT.

 The Executive Team have delegated strategic responsibility and operational management responsibility for the Trust.
 The CEO is also the Accounting Officer and is personally responsible to parliament and to the Education and Skills Funding Agency for the financial resources under the Trusts control.

 Meet the Executive Team

-David Dennis - CEO and Director of Secondary Education
+David Dennis - CEO

 As CEO David leads the overall strategic direction for the Trust, including its vision and values, through the identification of its key priorities.
 He provides leadership and an accountability structure for the Trust to ensure continuing success, high quality education, standards of achievement and progress for all students within the Trust.
 David also takes on the key role of Accounting Officer.

 David is an experienced Science teacher who has spent over 25 years at the forefront of developments in Science Education.
 He has been part of the leadership of Tapton since 2004, joining the school as Director of the Science College.
 David has developed deep experience and expertise in the key areas of Leadership development, curriculum design and assessment.